luanpotter/shattered-wilds/docs/feats.md

 **Major Feats** typically allow you to perform a unique action, be it an actual [[Action]] during an Encounter, or just the ability of doing something (such as _Dark Vision_).
 These are more qualitative in nature - though the lines can be blurry.

-The reason they are separated is to allow Players to choose a Minor Feat every level.
+The reason they are separated is to allow Players to choose a **Minor Feat** every level.
 For example, in D&D 5e, if you pick the Chef feat you are probably "underpowered".
-Since Players must always pick one of each type of Feat, this enables Players to pick Minor Feats without being tempted into over-optimizing for combat damage.
+Since Players must always pick one of each type of Feat, this enables Players to pick **Minor Feats** without being tempted into over-optimizing for combat damage, and still get their one **Major Feat** every level as well.

 There are three sources of Feats as you level up: